 4. Use The Apparel Color In Your Design Naturally

-All of our designs are printed as they are uploaded, that means that any ink colors that are included in your image will be printed on the shirt.
+All of our designs are printed as they are uploaded, which means that any ink colors that are included in your image will be printed on the shirt.
 For best results, we suggest knocking out any colors that may match the shirt color.
-For instance, if your design has some white and you want it to be one a white shirt then it would be best to eliminate the white color from the artwork and use the t-shirt color instead to fill out those areas.
+For instance, if your design has some white and you want to showcase it on a white shirt then it would be best to eliminate the white color from the artwork and use the t-shirt color instead to fill out those areas.
 This ensures the design will look better once printed and provide more consistent colors throughout.

 5. Update Non-Apparel Files with JPGs To Fully Cover Print Area